Under normal operation, the Logic software and device should not interfere with other applications or devices on the system, with a few exceptions:

 However, Logic uses a low-priority USB transfer mode called "bulk."
 Devices such as USB mice or sound cards use a higher priority transfer mode called "isochronous."
 These devices should not be affected by Logic.
 USB flash drives, hard drives, or other devices, however, will be negatively impacted, but only when Logic is actively sampling.

-- When sampling analog channels, or high density digital channels, the Logic software may consume much or most of the CPU.
-This may cause other applications to respond slower.
-This should only be temporary and the CPU usage should return to normal once the capture and data processing is complete.
+When sampling analog channels or high-density digital channels, the Logic software may consume much or most of the CPU.
+This may cause other applications to respond more slowly.
+That should only be temporary, and the CPU usage should return to normal once the capture and data processing are complete.

 If the PC is slowing down due to high memory consumption and caching, try the following:

-- Make sure that if you are recording analog, that you are using the lowest sample rate acceptable for your signal
+If you are recording analog, make sure you are using the lowest sample rate acceptable for your signal.

-- If you're using more than 1 analyzer, try only using one at a time.
-Saving logic setups are an easy way to change out analyzers and settings.
+If you're using more than one analyzer, try using only one at a time.
+Saving Logic setups is an easy way to change analyzers and settings.

 Under normal operation, you should not experience any more issues.
 However, if you notice a correlation between issues with either software performance or other USB devices while the Logic software is running or the logic analyzer is connected, check the following:

-- Remove Logic from the USB port - did the problem go away?
+Remove Logic from the USB port.
+Did the problem go away?
 Test logic on other USB ports and on other USB hubs.
-There could be an issue with interference from other USB devices, if those devices do not properly handle USB traffic.
+There could be an issue with interference from other USB devices if these devices do not properly handle USB traffic.